-If you have photographs, logbooks, or any other data available, please email me via the homepage link.
+If you have any photographs, logbook entries, any other data or any suggestions you can provide to help complete this list, please email me via the link on the homepage.
+It would be best if you can provide me with high resolution scans of photographs or other data.
 All submitted material will be credited to the contibutor.

 ABOUT THE WEBMASTER

-In 39 years of piloting, I have nearly 18,000 hours and have flown everything from a Cessna 150 to a KC-135R to
+In 41 years of piloting I've amassed over 18,000 hours and have flown everything from a Cessna 150 to a KC-135R to

 ABOUT THE DATABASE

 First on the database is the Bureau Number (BuNo).
-USMC aircraft are procured by the Navy and this information comes from the actual Navy aircraft history cards.
-The six-digit Bureau Number was normally painted on the tail-boom and began with 127, 129, 130, 137, 140, 141, 142 or 144.
-(Asterisks denote BuNo's my father flew).
+As USMC aircraft are procured by the Navy the information comes from the actual Navy aircraft history cards.
+The six-digit Bureau Number was normally painted on the HRS tail-boom and began with 127, 129, 130, 137, 140, 141, 142 or 144.
+(Asterisks next to database BuNo's denote HRS's my father flew).

 Second is the squadron ID, also known as a MODEX.
 Each squadron had a unique, two letter identifier followed by a number often painted on the nose and the triangular ventral fairing.
 The transport squadron identifiers were:

 HMR-262 HT (ET)